JvanKatwijk/dab-cmdline/README.md

-DAB-CMDLINE
+DAB-CMDLINE in C++ and Python
 ========================================================================

 DAB-CMDLINE is a DAB decoding program completely controlled through the command line.
 The program is derived from the DAB-rpi and the sdr-j-DAB programs, however, no use is made of any GUI package.
 It can be considered the GUI-less equivalent to the Qt-DAB program, that was also derived from its predecessors, the  DAB-rpi and sdr-j-DAB programs.

 There is an obvious need - at least one that I have - to experiment with other (forms of) GUI(s) for a DAB handling program, using the same mechanism - preferably the same code - to handle the DAB data stream.
 That is why a choice was made to pack the full DAB handling as a library.

 The library provides entries for the functionality through through some simple calls, while a few callback functions provide the communication back from the library.

-Commandline Parameters
+To show the use of the library, two - functioning - command-line handlers are included in this repository, one written in C++, the second one in Python.

+Command-line Parameters for the C++ version
 -----------------------------------------------------------------------

-An example of the use of the library is a simple command line based program, the sources of which are given in the directory "example".
-This program, when compiled and linked (a `CMakeLists.txt` file for use with cmake is available) supports the following Command line parameters:
+An example of the use of the library are the two command line based programs, the sources of which are given in the directory "example" and "python".
+The C++ program, when compiled and linked (a `CMakeLists.txt` file for use with cmake is available) supports the following Command line parameters:

 	-B Band
 selects the DAB band (default Band III),